Zamiell/stardew-valley/Min-Max_Guide.md

 - This is a "min-max" guide for a Stardew Valley run created by [BlackSight6](https://old.reddit.com/user/BlackSight6) & [Zamiel](https://www.twitch.tv/Zamiell).
 - This route / strategy is designed for experienced Stardew players; knowledge of many game mechanics is assumed.
 While the guide is fairly in-depth, obvious things will not be explained.
 - We assume some reasonable [restrictions/rules](#appendix-a-recommended-restrictions), which makes this different from other min-max guides out there (or min-max streamers like [TheHaboo](https://www.twitch.tv/thehaboo)).
 - Many guides out there are designed for older versions of the game.
 This guide is designed for [version 1.5.6](https://stardewvalleywiki.com/Version_History).
-(In this version, you have access to Ginger Island, explosive ammo is nerfed, the mushroom floor is nerfed, and so forth.)
+(In this version, you have access to Ginger Island, [Explosive Ammo](https://stardewvalleywiki.com/Explosive_Ammo) is nerfed, the mushroom floor is nerfed, and so forth.)

 <br />